vimona3ds/diverge-3/docs/features/visual_system.md

 - Implemented node definitions for:
   - Metaballs visual technique (configured as a source node)
   - Reaction-Diffusion technique (configured as a process node)
-  - Lenia cellular automata technique (needs type error fix)
+  - Lenia cellular automata technique (fixed type errors in implementation)
 - Each node definition includes:
   - Proper input/output ports for texture connections
   - Parameters matching the corresponding technique